 • clean white shoes and Theresian socks

 d.
-Students who are medically excused from wearing school white shoes, can only wear track shoes that are blue, black and white in colour.
-Luminous and neon coloured track shoes are not allowed to be worn.
+Students who are medically excused from wearing school white shoes, can only wear sports shoes that are blue, black and white in colour.
+Luminous and neon coloured sports shoes are not allowed to be worn.

 e.
-No elaborate shoe design and high-cut style sports shoes are allowed.
+Elaborate shoe design and high-cut style sports shoes are not allowed.

 f.
 Slippers or sandals in school premises are not allowed, unless there is a valid medical reason supported by a written note from a doctor.